Apple is finally taking on its biggest rivals in an arena where up until now it's sat on the sidelines: augmented reality.

 CEO Tim Cook had hinted numerous times something like ARKit would be the route Apple would take into AR.
 In an interview earlier this year, he said AR is better than VR because it "allows individuals to be present in the world but hopefully allows an improvement on what's happening presently."
 That certainly sounds like what ARKit has to offer.

-Rumors – including a fresh one from an anonymous Foxconn employee over the weekend – suggest Apple's AR glasses release is inevitable, but, for now, Apple is bringing the tech to the masses through devices they already own.
+Rumors – including a fresh one from an anonymous Foxconn employee over the weekend – suggest the Apple AR glasses release is inevitable, but, for now, Apple is bringing the tech to the masses through devices they already own.

 This is unique from Microsoft HoloLens, a headset that costs $3,000.
 While HoloLens offers an incredible mixed reality experience, it's currently not a product for everyday consumers.
-Rather, its use cases at the moment center around enterprise and education.
+Rather, its use cases center around enterprise and education.

 Google's Tango, meanwhile, is available on a few phones (technically, one out now, one in the summer), and it has yet to be embraced beyond early adopters.